Murburn concept

-In the field of enzymology, murburn is a term coined by Kelath Murali Manoj that explains the catalytic mechanism of certain redox-active proteins.
-The term describes the equilibrium among molecules, unbound ions and radicals, signifying a process of "mild unrestricted redox catalysis".
+In the field of enzymology and cellular physiology, murburn is a term coined by Kelath Murali Manoj that explains the catalytic mechanism of certain redox-active proteins, providing an enhanced and more physically comprehensive framework for understanding diverse physiological processes.
+The term describes the spontaneous interactive equilibria among molecules, unbound ions and radicals or radiations, signifying a process of "mild unrestricted redox catalysis".
+Over the past decade, the concept has evolved from a mechanistic explanation for certain enzymatic reactions into a broader theoretical framework encompassing cellular bioenergetics, homeostasis, electrophysiology, sensory functions, biological coherence and intelligence.

-Murburn is abstracted from "mured burning" (connoting a "closed burning", an oxidative process), and implies equilibriums involving diffusible reactive oxygen species (DRS/DROS/ROS).
-Though akin to the oxygen assisted combustion of fuel, unlike the flames produced in the open burning process, the biological reaction occurs in enclosed premises, is mild and may generate heat alone (and no flames).
-Such a reaction could also incur selective and specific electron/moiety transfers.
+Murburn was originally abstracted from "mured burning" (connoting a "closed burning", an oxidative process), and implies equilibriums involving diffusible reactive (oxygen/nitrogen/halogen) species (DRS/ROS/RNS/RHS).
+Though akin to the oxygen assisted combustion of fuel, unlike the flames produced in the open burning process, the biological reaction occurs in enclosed premises, is mild and does chemical, mechanical, and electrical work besides generating heat (but no flames).
+Such a reaction could also incur the chemical work of selective and specific electron or moiety transfers.